-Where approved by their diocese, there is provision for Anglican Ordinands who are already Theology graduates to study on the PGDip part-time: alongside their Level 7 modules, Ordinands will complete a suite of placements and will also study a selection of modules at Levels 4 and 5 to provide specific Anglican training (as approved by the Church of England).
-The normal period of registration for an Ordinand on the PGDip programme is 22 months, comprising six academic terms and one summer period.
-Further details are available from the Admissions Office.
+Where approved by their diocese, there is provision for Anglican Ordinands who are already Theology graduates to study on the MA part-time: alongside their Level 7 modules, Ordinands will complete a suite of placements and will also study a selection of modules at Levels 4 and 5 to provide specific Anglican training (as approved by the Church of England).
+The normal period of registration for an Ordinand on the MA programme is 22 months, comprising six academic terms and one summer period.
+The student studies four 30-credit modules over six academic terms, together with dissertation preparation.
+Intensive dissertation work is allowed by the intervening summer period, but completion of the dissertation package is only required by the end of August of the second year.
+Further details about this pathway are available from the Admissions Office.